gregman-msft/azure-docs/articles/iot-edge/how-to-create-transparent-gateway-linux.md

    ```

    >[!NOTE]
    >This is a sample command which tests that everything has been set up correctly.
-You sohuld a message saying "verified OK".
+You should a message saying "verified OK".
    >
    >openssl s_client -connect mygateway.contoso.com:8883 -CAfile $CERTDIR/certs/azure-iot-test-only.root.ca.cert.pem -showcerts